An SOV vessel converted from a PX121 platform supply vessel.

 We have developed new-life solutions for our series of medium-sized PX121 PSVs, capitalising on the inherent strength of the vessel’s solid platform.
 One option is the conversion into an SOV vessel for the offshore wind or oil & gas markets.
 Another option is the conversion into a flexible subsea IMR vessel.

-The market in renewables is bustling, and there is a constant need for inspection, maintenance and repair of turbines, but also for supporting installation and commissioning activities during the construction phase.
+The renewables market is bustling, and there is a constant need for turbine inspection, maintenance, and repair, as well as support for installation and commissioning activities during the construction phase.
 In the offshore Oil and Gas markets, walk-to-work operations represent a promising alternative for carrying out Operation and Maintenance activities at unmanned platforms.

 Ulstein has taken the initiative to develop new-life solutions for our series of medium-sized PX121 Platform Supply Vessels, capitalising on the inherent strength of the vessel’s solid platform.

-One option is the conversion into an SOV vessel, a Service Operations Vessel, with walk-to-work functionality for the offshore wind or oil & gas market.
+One option is to convert it into an SOV, a Service Operations Vessel, with walk-to-work functionality for the offshore wind or oil and gas market.

-Another option is the conversion into a flexible subsea IMR (inspection, maintenance, repair) vessel.
+Another option is converting into a flexible subsea IMR (inspection, maintenance, repair) vessel.

 This reduces the scope of a conversion and improves the workability of the final solution.